-Euroscicon invites all the participants from all over the world to attend International Conference on Advanced Materials and Simulation, during Dec 10-12, Rome, Italy, which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.
+Euroscicon invites all the participants from all over the world to attend 24th International Conference on Advanced Materials and Simulation, during November 23-24, 2020 Budapest, Hungary which includes prompt keynote presentations, Oral talks, Poster presentations and Exhibitions.

-Advanced Materials 2018 Euroscicon is an International Conference in the field of material science and nanotechnology organized by Euroscicon during December 10-12, 2018, at Rome, Italy.
-The goal of Advanced Materials 2018 Euroscicon is to provide a global platform for researchers and engineers coming from academia and industry to present their research results and activities in the field of fundamental and interdisciplinary research of material science and technology.
-The congress brings together the professors, researchers, scientists, business giants, and technocrats to offer an international platform for the dissemination of original research results, new ideas and practical development and discover advances in the field of advanced materials and related interdisciplinary topics.
-The conference will also include topics such as classroom demonstrations, new teaching methods, and recent advances in specialized areas of materials science.
-In addition to the invited talks, there will be oral presentations, posters, and workshops.
-The theme of conference is “Innovating for the future: Progress on the grand challenges in the Stream of Material Science.”
+Advanced Materials 2020 is an International Conference organized by Euroscicon during November 23-24, Buddapest, Hungary.
+The motive of Advanced Materials 2020 is to supply a platform for analysis coming from domain and trade to gift their research results and activities within the field of fundamental and interdisciplinary research of material science and technology.
+The conference brings professors, researchers, business giants, and technocrats along to supply a global platform for the dissemination of original analysis results, new ideas and invent advances within the field of materials science and nanotechnology.
+This conference will include topics as classroom demonstrations, new teaching methods, and recent advances in areas of materials science.
+Apart from the invited talks, there will be oral presentations, posters, and workshops.

 This event will focus on Application of Nano materials and nanotechnology, Simulation of materials and other related sources, Fiber composites, Automotive and aeronautic structures, Biomaterials and adhesives, Nano photonics in Materials Science, Electrical, optical and magnetic materials , Nanotechnology Applications through invited plenary lectures, symposia , workshops, invited sessions and oral and poster sessions of unsolicited contributions.